 Click the [Date Notes] button at the top of the dashboard to learn more.

 April 20 Update: Due to the switch to a new database from the State, some some values below may be incorrect.
-The SFDPH is working to fix this error.
+The SFDPH continues to monitor and update these errors.

 April 2021 Website & Data Changes:

 - The San Francisco Department of Public Health (SFDPH) re-organized the vaccination data page, splitting the current page into multiple pages.
 The re-design will increase accessibility.

 - Census data will use updated 2019 5-year estimates from the American Community Survey.
 As a result, population totals, race/ethnicity totals, and age totals may all change.